Skip to main content

 Search for preempted Nodes in Grafana

-To check whether any of your Nodes were preempted, use Grafana Explore with the preconfigured preemption query.
-The query returns Nodes that were removed due to preemption.
+To check whether CoreWeave preempted any of your Nodes, use Grafana Explore with the preconfigured preemption query.
+The query returns Nodes that CoreWeave removed due to preemption.
 Preemption logs are retained for 1 week.
-Open preemption query in Grafana Explore For more information about pod termination, see Termination of Pods in the Kubernetes documentation.
+Open preemption query in Grafana Explore For more information about Pod termination, see Termination of Pods in the Kubernetes documentation.